ISC2025/ISC2025.github.io/content/_index.md

 ## News

+-   Our registration opening has been postponed due to credit card payment processing issues.
+We apologize for the inconvenience and will update you as soon as possible.
 -   The list of accepted papers is available [here]({{<ref "accepted-papers">}}). \[08/15/2025\]
 -   [Mehdi Tibouchi](https://www.normalesup.org/~tibouchi/) (Distinguished Researcher at NTT Social Informatics Laboratories, Guest Associate Professor at Kyoto University) will be (one of) the keynote speakers! \[07/28/2025\]
 -   [Hyoungshick Kim](https://seclab.skku.edu/people/hyoungshick-kim/) (Professor at Sungkyunkwan University) will be (one of) the keynote speakers! \[07/28/2025\]